There was a time when any open space in my day felt like a problem that needed solving.

 This shift mattered most at home.

 When you’re always mentally ahead of the moment you’re in, you miss the small things.
-Not in a dramatic way — but enough that days blur together.
-Kids notice that, even when they don’t say anything.
+Not in a dramatic way — but enough that days start to blur together.

 Slowing down isn’t laziness